gsoosk/AI-Course-Projects/README.md

 * Project1: Search Algorithms (`BFS`, `DFS`, and `IDS`)
 * Project2: `Min-Max` Algorithm with `Alpha Pruning`
 * Project3: `Naive Bayes` Model
+* Project4: Introduction to `Ensemble`, `Bootstraping`, and etc. It also implements Random Forest model.